peterjc/thapbi-pict/README.md

 # Installation

-In future we intend to release this software on PyPI to allow you to install with ``pip install thapbi_pict`` and on BioConda which would allow install with just ``conda install thapbi_pict``.
+In future we intend to release this software on PyPI and BioConda to allow you to install with ``pip install thapbi_pict`` (including Python dependencies) or ``conda install thapbi_pict`` (including Python and external dependencies).

-However, for now you should download the source code from GitHub, decompress it if required, and run ``pip3 install .`` which should automatically get our Python dependencies.
+However, for now you should download the source code from GitHub, decompress it if required.
+Then load the plain text SQL dump of the default database into SQLite3 by running ``sqlite3 thapb_pict/ITS1_DB.sqlite < database/ITS1_DB.sql`` at the command line.
+Next run ``pip3 install .`` which should automatically get our Python dependencies.
+The tool requires several command line tools as external dependencies, run ``conda install --file requirements-ext.txt`` on BioConda to get them.
+On a typical Linux system most but perhaps not all of the tools listed will be available, although not always under the same package name.

-You will also need to load the plain text SQL dump of the default database into SQLite3 by running ``sqlite3 ITS1_DB.sqlite < ITS1_DB.sql`` in the ``database/`` directory.

 Once installed, you should be able to run the tool using: